 The area around Roe Valley Country Park near Limavady is one of outstanding natural beauty and the river is famous for salmon and trout fishing.
 In the park there is a footbridge just upstream of Givan’s Weir, which gives good access to the river on both sides.

-The Willows can issue an angling license for anyone wanting to fish on the Roe River and take advantage of the river ‘at the bottom’ of the garden!
+Angling licenses are available for anyone wanting to fish on the Roe River and take advantage of the river ‘at the bottom’ of the garden!

 The Giants Causeway

 Stand on the hills that gently arc this precious UNESCO World Heritage site and you’ll look down on thousands of basalt columns tumbling down into the Atlantic Ocean.
 It’s an epic sight, with a whopping 40,000 or so of these hexagonal-shaped pillars, which dates back to a volcanic age almost 60 million years ago!

 Ireland’s spectacular north west coastal terrain is ideal for great golf courses that include the Royal Portrush!
 Expect massive dune mounds, tall grasses that frame the fairways and stunning ocean panoramas.
 Better still, the courses are located relatively close to each other and to The Willows, so you’ll spend more time on the fairways and less time in your coach or rental car.

 Mussenden Temple is a popular wedding ceremony venue located in the beautiful surroundings of Downhill Demesne near Castlerock in County Londonderry.
 It perches dramatically on a 120 ft cliff top, high above the Atlantic Ocean on the north-western coast of Northern Ireland, offering spectacular views westwards over Downhill Strand towards Magilligan Point and County Donegal and to the east Castlerock beach towards Portstewart, Portrush and Fair Head.